 - F.Courtyard – 2-dimensional bounding boxes for each component

-- B.Courtyard – same for back side
+- B.Courtyard – same for the backside

 Now we have a set of options grouped into two sections; General Options and Gerber Options.
 For both, choose the settings as shown below.